IBM/BluePic/BluePic-iOS/Pods/IMFCore/README.md

 ###SDK contents
-The complete SDK consists of a core, plus a collection of pods that correspond to functions that are exposed by the MobileFirst Platform for iOS.
+The complete SDK consists of a core, plus a collection of pods that correspond to functions that are exposed by the Bluemix Mobile Services.
 Each piece of the iOS SDK is available as a separate pod through CocoaPods, that you can add to your project individually.
 The MobileFirst Platform for iOS SDK contains the following pods, any of which you can add to your project: